netdata/netdata/collectors/node.d.plugin/snmp/README.md

 `update_every` is the update frequency for each server, in seconds.

-`max_request_size` limits the maximum number of OIDs that will be requested in a single call.
+`max_request_size` limits the maximum number of object identifiers (OIDs) that get requested in a single call.
 The default is 50.
-Lower this number of you get `TooBig` errors in Netdata's `error.log`.
+Lower this number if you get `TooBig` errors in Netdata's `error.log`.

 `family` sets the name of the submenu of the dashboard each chart will appear under.